 Kindergarten is a big year.
 For some children, it could be their first time going to school.
 Other children might experience a big transition from half-day preschool to full day kindergarten.

 With all of these changes, children soak in each new experience and begin to grow and develop at extensive rates.
 Sometimes these advances happen so quickly, it is hard to keep track of each accomplishment.
-Thankfully, there is a developmental milestones checklist that can help parents and teachers monitor these achievements.
+The CDC has created milestones and parent tips along with printable milestone checklists that can help parents and teachers monitor these achievements.

 Your child’s school should offer a quality daycare management software that provides assistance with tracking milestones.
 The more informed both teachers and parents are of the child’s acheivements, the better the learning outcome for the child.